paulczar/ci-demo/blog.md

 ![IMAGE OF GITHUB PR PAGE](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/github_show_pr_testing-1448031318823.png)

-When a new `Pull Request` is created by an authorized user against the `development` branch github will fire a webhook to jenkins which will run any tests and create and deploy to a new ephemeral application in `deis` named for `PR-xx-ghost`.
-Once tests are run the app can be viewed at http://pr-xx-ghost.ci-demo.paulczar.net by anyone wishing to review the PR.
-Subsequent updates to the PR will simply update the deployed application.
+Jenkins will notice When a developer opens a new Pull Request against the development branch and will kick off tests.
+Jenkins will then create and deploy an ephemeral application in Deis named for the Pull Request ID (PR-11-ghost).

 ![IMAGE JENKINS JOB](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/jenkins_pr_testing-1448031335825.png)

-Once Jenkins has provided the URL to the epheneral application we can test it there and confirm everything is working fine and you can upload photos etc.

-In this case while the blog worked, images could not be uploaded.
-This is because it doesn't have any s3 credentials.
-I can manually fix this by running `deis config:set -a ghost S3_ACCESS_KEY_ID=*** S3_ACCESS_KEY=***`, if I want this to be a permanent feature I would update the PR builder job in Jenkins to do this as part of the build.
+The ephemeral environment can be viewed at http://pr-xx-ghost.ci-demo.paulczar.net by anyone wishing to review the Pull Request.
+Subsequent updates to the PR will update the deployed application.

+We can run some manual tests specific to the feature being developed (such as uploading photos) once the URL to the ephemeral application is live.

 #### Staging

-The `development` branch is protected, and will only accept PRs that have passed tests and had a successful demo environment deployed.

-When the `Pull Request` is merged it will fire off two webhooks to Jenkins.
-The first will delete the demo application for that PR and the second will update the staging environment in deis (http://stage-ghost.ci-demo.paulczar.net) with the contents of the `development` branch.
+Jenkins will see that a Pull Request is merged into the development branch and will perform two jobs:

+1. Delete the ephemeral environment for Pull Request as it is no longer needed.
+2. Create and deploy a new release of the contents of the development branch to the staging environment in Deis (http://stage-ghost.ci-demo.paulczar.net).

 ![IMAGE JENKINS JOB](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/ci_staging_deploy-1448031350720.png)

-Originally when I started building this demo I had assumed that being able to perform actions on PR merges/closes would be simple, but I quickly discovered none of the CI tools support performing actions on PR close.
-Thankfully I was able to find a useful [blog](http://chloky.com/github-json-payload-in-jenkins/) post that described how to set up a custom job with a webhook that could process the github payload.

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/stage_ghost-1448031723495.png)

+_Originally when I started building this demo I had assumed that being able to perform actions on PR merges/closes would be simple, but I quickly discovered that __none of the CI tools that I looked at supported performing actions on PR close__.
+Thankfully I was able to find a useful [blog](http://chloky.com/github-json-payload-in-jenkins/) post that described how to set up a custom job with a webhook that could process the GitHub payload._

 #### Production

-An application `ghost` lives on the DEIS PAAS and DEIS is configured to point it at a production database hosted on the clustered Percona database via the DB loadbalancer.

-To promote the current `development` branch to production, all is needed is a PR into the `master` branch which will kick of some tests ( currently a noop in jenkins ).
+Promoting the build from staging to production a two step process:

+1. The user who wishes to promote it simply creates a pull request from the development branch to the master branch.
+Jenkins will see this and kick off some final tests.

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/PR_to_master-1448031582932.png)

-_The `master` branch is protected and tests must be passed before the PR can be merged into it._

-Once merged a final webhook will fire to jenkins which will update the production application in deis (http://ghost.ci-demo.paulczar.net).
+2. Another user then has to merge that pull request which will fire off a jenkins job to push the code to Deis which cuts a new release and deploys it to the production environment (http://ghost.ci-demo.paulczar.net).

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/ci_prod_deploy-1448031629520.png)

-## Caveats
+## Conclusion

-Currently the `PR` demo environments spin up with a local sqlite database for the sake of getting to the rest of the steps.
-I will be updating this soon with scripts that will create a new database based on the staging database.

-There is a jenkins job called `UPDATE_STAGING_DATABASE` which will when run ( manually ) delete the staging database and create a new one from a backup of the production database.
+Write some stuff here